-On the other hand, the Contract Law of China (Article 353), which governs contracts between Chinese companies, provides that liability for compensation in the case of infringement of a third party's rights and interests may be separately provided for by a contract between the parties.
+n the other hand, the Contract Law of China (Article 353), which governs contracts between Chinese companies, provides that liability for compensation in the case of infringement of a third party's rights and interests may be dealt with by a mutual contract between the parties.

-Therefore, as mentioned above, the provision in the Administrative Ordinance that the supplier bears certain obligation and liability for infringement of a third party's rights and interests irrespective of agreements between the parties can be inconsistent with the national treatment obligation set forth in Article 3.1 of the TRIPS Agreement, as a measure that discriminates between Chinese and foreign technology transfer.
+Therefore, as mentioned above, the provision in the Administrative Ordinance that the licensor bears certain obligation and liability for infringement of a third party's rights and interests irrespective of agreements between the parties can be inconsistent with the national treatment obligation set forth in Article 3.1 of the TRIPS Agreement, as a discriminatory treatment between domestic and foreign technology transfer.

-Guarantee of Completeness, etc. of Provided Technology (Article 25 of the Administrative Ordinance)
+Guarantee of Completeness, etc. of Licensed Technology (Article 25 of the Administrative Ordinance)

-In Article 25 of the Administrative Ordinance, there remains, from the old ordinance, a provision that a technique provider shall warrant that the technique provided by it is complete, free from defects and valid as well as can attain the objective of the technique as set forth in the contract.
-Then, as it is possible that a licensor may be pressed for compulsory fulfillment to attain the objective of a technique, that provision can be an obstacle to entering into a license contract for a technique provider.
+In Article 25 of the Administrative Ordinance, there remains, from the old ordinance, a provision that a technology licensor shall warrant that the licensed technology is complete, free from defects and valid as well as can attain the objective of the technology as set forth in the contract.
+Then, as it is possible that a licensor may be obliged to ensure the fulfillment to attain the objective of a technique, that provision can be an obstacle to entering into a license contract for a technology licensor.

-In this way, foreign persons providing techniques are still in the situation where they cannot but be deliberate in providing techniques.
-In the future, Japan needs to request China to clarify the Administrative Ordinance much more and to deregulate as well as to continue closely watching the authorities' operation to register and administer or permit international license contracts and the like, including differences in regulations on technology provision contracts, including license contracts, which are entered into between Chinese domestic companies.
+In this way, foreign persons providing technology are still in the situation where they must be cautious in providing technology.
+In the future, Japan needs to request China to further clarify and deregulate the provisions under the Administrative Ordinance, and also to continue closely watching the authorities' operation to register, administer and permit the international license contracts, including the differences from the regulations on domestic technology provision contracts, including licensing contracts, between Chinese domestic companies.